-- GOAT: a similar platform to StockX, that specializes in authenticating and reselling sneakers.
+- GOAT: a similar platform to StockX, that specializes in authenticating and reselling shoes.

-- eBay: a general e-commerce platform where you can sell sneakers and other items.
+- eBay: a general e-commerce platform where you can sell kicks and other items.

-- Grailed: a marketplace for high-end men's fashion, including sneakers.
+- Grailed: a marketplace for high-end men's fashion.

-- Depop: a social shopping app where you can sell sneakers and other items to a community of buyers.
+- Depop: a social shopping app where you can sell various items to a community of buyers.

 How did new SEC regulations influence proxy service demand?
 Which search terms are rising in popularity on search engines?
 Read the latest Infatica's report to learn more.